Logo

 Description

-The Cermetek CH1724 is a complete, low-speed modem in a compact module format.
-The CH1724 is a leadless surface mount, SMD, module.
-The CH1724 requires less than half the board space of the leading competitor and is less than half as tall as well.
+The Cermetek CH1724 compact module provides a complete, low-speed modem.
+As a leadless surface mount module, the CH1724 requires less than half the board space of the leading competitor and is less than half as tall as well.

-Despite being a low cost module, the CH1724 includes many advanced features such as; error correction, non-volatile memory for configuration storage and stored number dialing, and shared line features thereby permitting the CH1724 to unobtrusively share the telephone line with standard telephones and other equipment.
+Despite being a low cost module, the CH1724 includes many advanced features such as; error correction, non-volatile memory for configuration storage and stored number dialing, and active line monitoring to permit the CH1724 to unobtrusively share the telephone line with standard telephones and other equipment.

 Models